Here’s How You Can Prevent Dangerous Bloat in Your Dog

 As humans, we experience bloat after an especially indulgent meal.
 Besides unbuttoning that top button on our pants and taking an antacid, all we need to do is wait until we feel less like Violet Beauregarde when Willy Wonka blows her up like a blueberry.

-The last thing any pet parent wants to think about is gastric dilatation and volvulus (GDV), commonly known as bloat.
-But for those with deep-chested dogs — including Great Danes, Labradors and Weimaraners — it’s a fear that’s always lurking.
+But bloat in dogs is more often a very serious issue.
+The last thing any pet parent wants to think about is gastric dilatation and volvulus (GDV), commonly known as bloatopens in a new tab.
+For those with deep-chested dogs — including Great Danes, Labradors, and Weimaraners — it’s a fear that’s always lurking.

 While the gastropexy is not effective at preventing bloat of the stomach (filling up with gas), it does prevent the life-threatening twisting of the stomach.
 And that’s a good thing.
 But Dr. Michael Willardopens in a new tab, professor at Texas A&M University College of Veterinary Medicine & Biomedical Sciences adds an important caveat: “Prophylactic gastropexy may greatly lessen the risk of recurrence, but it does not completely eliminate it.”

 So, how much does preventative gastropexy lessen the risk?
 It can decrease the rate of recurrenceopens in a new tab from 55 percent to four percent.
 When it comes to determining if a prophylactic gastropexy is a good solution for your dog, your first stop should be your veterinarian.
 Talk with your vet about your concerns.
 They can help review your dog’s health and the potential occurrence and risk factors with you.

 Which dogs are most at risk for bloat?